awsdocs/amazon-connect-admin-guide/doc_source/connect-lambda-functions.md

 ## Verify the function response<a name="verify-function"></a>

+The Lambda function response could be either a STRING\_MAP or JSON and has to be set while configuring the **Invoke AWS Lambda function** block in the flow\.
+If response validation is set to STRING\_MAP, then the lambda function should return a flat object of key/value pairs of the string type\.
+Otherwise, if response validation is set to JSON, the lambda function can return any valid JSON including nested JSON\.

+![\[The invoke AWS Lambda function flow block that highlights the use of either string map or json.\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/verify-function-lambda-response-validation.png)

-The Lambda function response should be a simple string map\.
-This map can be up to 32k\.
+The lambda response can be up to 32kb\.
 If you fail to reach Lambda, the function throws an exception, the response is not understood, or the Lambda function takes more time than the limit, the flow jumps to the `Error` label\.

 Test the output returned from your Lambda function to confirm that it will be correctly consumed when returned to Amazon Connect\.
 The following example shows a sample response in Node\.JS: